Cryptocurrencies in Europe

 The general notion of cryptocurrencies in Europe denotes the processes of legislative regulation, distribution, circulation, and storage of cryptocurrencies in Europe.

-There is still no unified regulatory framework regarding cryptocurrencies in the European Union.
-However, various authorities within the EU have given several legal initiatives for creating the consensus on key issues of cryptocurrency distribution.
+In April 2023, the EU Parliament passed the Markets in Crypto Act (MiCA) unified legal framework for crypto-assets within the European Union.

 The legality of cryptocurrencies in Europe

 There are some regulatory policy recommendations for EU states to follow in the course of cryptocurrency adoption and regulatory framework development that are given below in chronological order.